 In broader cultural terms, Roman innovations in language, law, government, art, architecture, engineering and public administration remain relevant to this day.

-One of the Romans’ most striking contributions to modern society was democratic government.
-Democracy had first appeared in 5th-century-BC Athens, but it was the Romans, with their genius for organisation, who took it to another level.
-Under the Roman Republic (509−47 BC), the Roman population was divided into two categories: the Senate and the Roman people.
+Among the Romans’ most striking contributions to modern society were certain aspects of democratic government.
+Democracy had first appeared in 5th-century-BC Athens, and the Romans, with their genius for organisation, took it to another level.
+Under the Roman Republic (509−47 BC), the Roman population was divided into two categories: the Roman people and the Senate.
 Both held clearly defined responsibilities.
 The people, through three assembly bodies – the Centuriate Assembly, the Tribal Assembly and the Council of the People – voted on all new laws and elected two annual tribunes who had the power of veto in the Senate.
 The Senate, for its part, elected and advised two annual consuls who acted as political and military leaders.
 It also controlled the Republic’s purse strings and, in times of grave peril, could nominate a dictator for a six-month period.

 This system worked well for the duration of the republic, and remained more or less intact during the empire – at least on paper.
 In practice, the Senate assumed the assemblies’ legislative powers and the emperor claimed power of veto over the Senate, a move that pretty much gave him complete command.